 About Engineers Australia Northern

-Northern is the largest division, geographically, of Engineers Australia, covering the whole of the Northern Territory, as well as Indonesia and Timor-Leste.
-Engineers Australia Northern serves and advocates for the Northern engineering profession and sector via dedicated staff in its Darwin-based office, a Division Committee and a number of Regional Groups.
+Northern is the largest area, geographically, of Engineers Australia, covering the whole of the Northern Territory, as well as Indonesia and Timor-Leste.
+Engineers Australia Northern serves and advocates for the Northern engineering profession and sector via dedicated staff in its Darwin-based office, a Northern Committee and a number of Regional Groups.

-The Northern office is led by a General Manager and a Committee with up to 14 volunteer members from a broad range of engineering fields.
+The Northern office is led by a General Manager and the Northern Committee with up to 14 volunteer members from a broad range of engineering fields.

 Northern’s Strategic Priorities are to: